mericsson/mericsson.github.io/pages/blog/2017-03-29-rebuilt-blog-gatsby-js.md

 ---
-title: Blog rebuilt in Gatsby JS
+title: Rebuilt my blog with Gatsby JS
 date: 2017-03-29T12:00:00.000Z
-path: /blog-rebuilt-gatsby-js/
+path: /rebuilt-blog-gatsby-js/
 ---

 As part of launching [zenbox.co](/zenbox-beta/) I wanted to revamp this blog and try to blog more actively.